Study and Reference Guide for Written Examinations for the Private Pilot Licence Aeroplane - TP 12880

 Interpersonal Relations

-1. Communications with maintenance personnel, air traffic services and passengers
+• 1 Communications with ground personnel, maintenance personnel, air traffic services, and passengers

 Recommended Study Material